dfloresca/Mountain-Climber/README.md

 Hit detection is used to track contact with the flags as well as the monsters.
 When our hero hits a monster they die and randomly respawn on the bottom of the map to try again.
 A life is taken away at this point.

 ## INSTALLATION INSTRUCTIONS
+Fork and clone this repo, then navigate to the folder and launch index.html or
-Open the web page to begin playing. how to play:
+Open the web page at dfloresca.github.io/Mountain-Climber  to begin playing. how to play:
 * Move the hero 'up' by using 'w' or 'UpArrow'
 * Move the hero 'left' by using 'a' or 'LeftArrow'